The Adam Friedland Show: TAFS Unplugged

+Podcast

+The show's companion podcast, The Adam Friedland Show Podcast (similar to Cum Town in format), ran weekly from 2022 to 2025.
+It ceased airing on the show's shift to the talk show only model in 2025, though audio of the main episodes continue to be released on the podcast feed.

-Additionally, podcasters Will Menaker and Brace Belden, comedians Mike Recine, Rick Glassman, Jordan Jensen, Brandon Wardell, and Chris Distefano, as well as Jackass star Steve-O and The Sopranos actor Robert Iler have appeared as guests on the weekly podcast.
-Friedland's former fiancée Dasha Nekrasova has also appeared on a non-interview episode, alongside her Red Scare podcast co-host Anna Khachiyan.
+The podcast featured a variety of guests, including podcasters Will Menaker and Brace Belden, comedians Mike Recine, Rick Glassman, Jordan Jensen, Brandon Wardell, and Chris Distefano, as well as Jackass star Steve-O and The Sopranos actor Robert Iler.
+Friedland's former fiancée Dasha Nekrasova also appeared on a non-interview episode, alongside her Red Scare podcast co-host Anna Khachiyan.

 Singer Matty Healy's appearance was a source of controversy, amid rumors of a relationship with Taylor Swift and an apparent call-out by Rina Sawayama during a concert.
 Healy dismissed the outrage as a "bit mental."

-Availability and listenership

-The show is available for free on the show's YouTube channel.

-Free episodes of the audio and video The Adam Friedland Show Podcast are available via Spotify, Apple Podcasts, Audible, and YouTube, among other services.
-Subscribers who contributed at least $5 per month via Patreon gain access to an additional podcast episode each week, as well as additional bonus content, including TAFS Digital Shorts and TAFS Scraps.

-As of March 2023, the show was the seventh-most popular podcast on Patreon and the ninth-most popular creator on the platform overall; with more than 18,000 paying members, it had around $88,000 in monthly earnings.